21-year-old motorcyclist seriously hurt following crash with semi trailer in Milwaukee

-MILWAUKEE — A motorcyclist is seriously hurt after officials say he struck the trailer of a semi truck near 38th and Fond du Lac Avenue Thursday, June 29th.
+MILWAUKEE — A motorcyclist was seriously hurt after officials say he struck the trailer of a semi truck near 38th and Fond du Lac Avenue Thursday, June 29th.

 Officials say the crash occurred around 11:35 a.m.